 2. Circumferential disc bulges are noted at CV3-CV4, CV4-CV5, and CV5-CV6 levels causing compression of the thecal sac, narrowing of bilateral lateral recesses, and compression of bilateral exiting nerve roots.

 3. Circumferential disc bulges are noted at LV4-LV5 and LV5-SV1 levels causing indentation of thecal sac without significant nerve root compression.

-Can you please suggest me some solution and what sort of disease I have.
+Can you please suggest to me some solutions and what sort of disease I have?

-1. Avoid bad postures like during reading or watching TV or relaxing or bending to lift weights so on.
+1. Avoid bad postures like reading or watching TV or relaxing or bending to lift weights and so on.

 2. Avoid pillows.

-3. Never sleep in a sitting position with head stooping forward.
+3. Never sleep in a sitting position with your head stooping forward.
 Avoid neck cracking.

 Most important is to build the paraspinal muscles.
 Do lots of exercises bending back.
 You can get it on the net.
 Do not plan for any surgical procedures.
 Till you build the muscles and till conscious about the back, you can use back support belts throughout the day and neck support collars for the night.
 I hope I have clarified your query, do write back if any more questions and for your feedback.